shahreyar-abeer/rshiny_programming_exercise/README.md

 > To me, developing shiny is an art.
 > Tell me this, how much time would you give a poet to write a 4 liner poem?
 > I say coding is just peoms with Mathematics.
 You write something and you delete it, over and over, until you are happy with it; isn't that how poems are written?
-And I won't mention craftsmanship (which I don't have) is required.
+And I won't mention craftsmanship that is required!
 >

 <img src="poet.jpg" width="400">